edbit-dk/wargames/README.md

 # Hacknet Extension: WarGames 1983
- Hacknet Extension set in 2023 with inpiration taken for the 1983 movie "WarGames"
+ Hacknet Extension with inpiration taken for the 1983 movie "WarGames"

 # Plot
+A story set in 1983 with inspiration taken from the movie "WarGames".
-You play as a hacker who, with a little help, stumbels upon a military war simulation computer and unintentionally almost start WW3.
+You play as a hacker who, with a little help, stumbels upon a military war simulation computer and almost start WW3.

 # Inspiration taken from reality
 - The Internet